 I mean, if Nightcrawler had died, then maybe we’d see some of Storm’s sadface, because there’d be romantic tension, ooooh, that’s worth crying over, right.

 And if Wolverine had died you’d totally see Cyclops make sadface and getting a line or two about what a dick he’d been to Wolverine but Wolverine was a good guy and didn’t deserve to go like this.
-Because male friendship and camaraderie is validated by the film and it exists within the world of the film — and in fact, the core mutant dynamic of the film (and of the entire X-Men canon) is driven by the turned-bitter friendship between Xavier and Magneto, really.
+Because male friendship and camaraderie is validated by the film and it exists within the world of the film—in fact, the core mutant dynamic of the film (and of the entire X-Men canon) is driven by the turned-bitter friendship between Xavier and Magneto, really.

 But women, as an entire gender, simply don’t have friends or role models or trusted partners who are other women.

-At least — not according to screenwriters and director of X2.
+At least—not according to the filmmakers of X2.

 * * *

 I think that the Bechdel test carries within it the sharpest slap of criticism not when a movie has barely any female characters at all—but when it has plenty of interesting and well-developed female characters who spend scenes and scenes in each other’s company, and the movie still manages to flunk nonetheless.